AhmedAlboabidallah/subpixel/README.md

 Tkinter, math ,csv, numpy , matplotlib, sys, pyshp, gmtime, strftime, opencv, scipy, pylab,  mplot3d, PIL, os, easygui, vigra , winsound, pickle, subprocess, gc, pandas, gdal, osr , skimage, string, itertools, shutil, errno, scipy, dask.array, joblib, skimage, glob, and requests.
 Most of these libraries are available with Anaconda.
 However, any missing library will be appear in the returns Python error messages.
 It is possible some bugs still arises.
-If so, sorry for the inconvenience, and please feel free to submit any suggestion/solution (if you can found it) at: ahmed.alboabidallah@students.plymouth.ac.uk
+If so, sorry for the inconvenience, and please feel free to submit any suggestion/solution (if you can found it) at: ahmed.alboabidallah@mtu.edu.iq
-   The the package is located at github.com
+   The package is located at github.com
    Enjoy!